radioActivePiyush/Efficient-CMOS-Bandgap-Reference-Circuit/README.md

 </tbody>
 </table>
 </center></br>
 From the above schematic, nmos stage is cascoded in addition to symetric bias to improve output.
 This type of biasing is little complex then previous cases but it achives best PSSR.
-Above circuit can also be modified to be used in sub 1Vref output voltages, this making attractive option of ultra low power applications.
+Above circuit can also be modified to be used in sub 1V supply voltages, this making attractive option of ultra low power applications.
 This particular biasing helps in better matching  of mos devices.<br>
 In this case current consumption is slightly increased as compared to previous case at 6.97uA .
 But this case has best line regulation of around 40mV/V which is best in all cases.</br>
 </br>
 <center>